Master Instructor Certification Course (MICC)

 Admission into the MICC program requires successful completion of Levels 1 through 3 of the IDI program and acceptance of your application.
 The MICC application requires students to demonstrate how they have applied knowledge and skills taught throughout the levels, as well as propose a course project topic.
 Students must have an approved course project topic prior to attending the first MICC workshop.

 Below are the required application documents for MICC.
-These must be fully completed and submitted to Marisa Messier by June 1, 2024.
-Acceptance into the program will be confirmed by June 10, 2024.
-MICC 15 dates have been posted below.
+These must be fully completed and submitted to Marisa Messier by May 15, 2025.
+Acceptance into the program will be confirmed by May 30, 2025.
+The anticipated MICC 16 dates will be posted below soon.

 MICC Application: MICC Application_Updated Oct 2023